Monster (ride)

-The Monster is an amusement ride manufactured by Eyerly Aircraft Company.
+The Monster is an amusement ride model manufactured by Eyerly Aircraft Company.
 The ride spins while moving up and down at a slow pace.
-Each car spins while giant arms move up and down in a circular motion.
+Each car spins independently while large connecting arms move up and down in a circular motion.
 Riders may experience the feeling of weightlessness when going in the air and coming back down to ground level.

-Design
+Different types of Monster rides

+There are many different kinds of Monster rides.
+They include: